Are all stores open as normal?

 We are following the HSE guidance on social distancing and this is embedded across all of our stores.

-We have rolled out queue-management technology at our store entrances.
-This technology indicates the number of people in store at any one time, highlighting when it is safe to enter with directional arrows permitting entry, or a stop sign if customers need to wait.
+We have rolled out queue-management technology at our store entrances, which indicates the number of people in store at any one time, highlighting when it is safe to enter with directional arrows permitting entry, or a stop sign if customers need to wait.
 This is a simple, accurate way of reducing queue times and allows our colleagues spend more time helping customers.

 Throughout the store, we have put floor markings in place to remind people about social distancing and - at checkouts - we've installed plexiglass screens, as well as floor markings and signs to keep a two-metre gap at both ends.